How Much Does Order Fulfillment Cost?

 4. Shipping

-You’ll be charged for the cost to ship your goods to your customers, but your overall shipping costs may be lower or higher than those you currently face.
-Fulfillment providers ship out large volumes of goods at once and typically pass on discounts to their customers.
+You'll be charged for shipping your goods to customers, but your overall shipping costs might be lower or higher than what you currently face.
+Fulfillment providers often ship large volumes at once and pass on discounts to their customers.
+Shipping costs include carrier fees from companies like FedEx, UPS, or USPS, which charge based on delivery distance and zones—longer distances generally cost more.
+Additionally, shipping costs are influenced by the size and weight of packages, with larger or heavier packages incurring higher fees.

 5. Size, Weight, and Volume